 - organization of scientific conferences, practical seminars, exhibitions;

-- organization of trainings, educational seminars and practical courses;
+- organization of trainings, educational seminars and hands-on workshops;

 - publishing activities;

 The following principles are at the core of the Leontief Centre’s philosophy:

 Leontief Centre has made its best effort to:

 - focus on communities’ real economic and social needs;

 - stay ahead in terms of the subject areas and level of its research;

 - involve the best Russian and international experts;

 - remain independent and unbiased in its political beliefs;

 The mission of Leontief Centre is to promote the best quality standards of socio-economic studies and consulting services that foster professional growth of public management in the cities and regions of Russia.